-Viewers Think Jim Bob Duggar Would Nix A Jonathan Hartono Courtship, Here’s Why
+Viewers Think Jim Bob Duggar Would Nix A Jonathan Hartono Courtship — Here’s Why

 Then too, here’s Austin Forsyth, Joy’s fiance, showing up in photos with Duggar boys before the courtship was announced.

-However, not every Duggar family friend becomes a spouse or love interest.
-Lots of photos bring together the Duggar family with the Bates family, for instance, as well as with other fundamentalist families in their circle.
+However, not every Duggar family friend becomes a spouse or love interest — lots of photos bring together the Duggar family with the Bates family, for instance, and with other fundamentalist families in their circle.

-There are only 19 Duggar kids, and they can’t date everyone who shows up in a photo; especially when the family opposes what they’ve called “serial dating.”
+There are only 19 Duggar kids — they can’t date everyone who shows up in a photo — especially when the family opposes what they’ve calls ‘serial dating.’

 Is a one-on-one with Jim Bob meaningful?
 If it was done in his office or a quiet corner of his home, that would likely be a yes.
 Bowling?
-We can’t even be sure whether the description meant a one-on-one talk, game, or Bible study session.
+We can’t even be sure whether the description meant a one-on-one talk, game, or Bibe study session.

 Radar Online reported that, when contacted, Jonathan Hartono refused to offer any input.

-However, some viewers doubt the connection between Jana Duggar and Jonathan Hartono, not because the evidence is flimsy, but for another reason.
+However, some viewers are doubting the connection between Jana Duggar and Jonathan Hartono, not because the evidence is flimsy, but for another reason.

-This viewer wasn’t alone as the question was reblogged and reiterated by others, and it has been asked across other social media platforms as well.
+This viewer wasn’t alone: the question was reblogged and reiterated by others, and has been asked across other social media platforms as well.

-No specific reason has been presented for thinking that Jim Bob Duggar would refuse such a match, other than that fact that he is very conservative.
+No specific reason has been presented for thinking that Jim Bob Duggar would refuse such a match, other than that he’s a conservative who ran for office as a Republican, and conservative politics are often considered to be associated with racism as well as anti-LGBT positions.
 The Duggar family is known for anti-gay and anti-transgender political activity, and Jessa Seewald did blame the holocaust on a belief in evolution, but there has never been any direct allegation of broad-strokes white supremacy from the family.
 In fact, the Duggars Without Pity blog discussed Jim Bob’s purported opposition to interracial relationships back in 2009 as one of the things often stated as ‘fact’ about the Duggar family that can’t be backed up with any specific evidence.

-The closest connection is that the Love Joy Feminism blog uncovered a passage on a ministry website associated with the religious sect the Duggar family follows that glorifies slavery and suggests that instead of the Civil War, slaves and slave owners alike could have prayed more and had happier slave-owner relationships.
+The closest connection I could find is that the Love Joy Feminism blog uncovered a passage in a ministry website associated with the religious sect the Duggar family follows, that glorifies slavery and suggests that, instead of the Civil War, slaves and slaveowners alike could have prayed more, and had happier slave-owner relationships.

 While that’s obviously disturbing, it’s from the religious leadership Jim Bob follows, not Jim Bob himself.
 If the Duggar patriarch had ever publicly stated a view on race, there’s no question it would be well-documented on the many blogs, message boards, and news sites that follow the family’s actions closely.